pamella-miranda/science_resources/README.md

 # Science Resources

-You can find resources related to programming, such as Physics and Biology, see list below.
+You can find resources related to science, such as Physics and Biology, see list below.

 Please note that the resources are in English; however, it will be indicated if they are in another language.